Main CB500X RR Index page

 • Av. fuel consumption: 86.7mpg vs 74mpg

-My 2012 250L’s fuel consumption may have been some 15% better (once I retuned the fuel controller), but the point of this pointless comparison is that I bet if I’d run my 500 at the 250’s speeds I’d have got similar results.
-On a 500 you get the choice – it’s largely immune to gradients, headwinds, loads or your impatience.
-At times on the 250 I was stuck at 55-60 with nothing left for overtaking which in its way can be quite tiring.
+My 2012 250L’s fuel consumption may have been some 15% better (once I retuned the fuel controller), but the point of this comparison is that I bet if I’d run my 500 at the 250’s speeds I’d have got similar results.
+On a 500 you get the choice: it’s largely immune to gradients, headwinds, loads or your impatience.
+At times on the 250, I was stuck at 55-60 with nothing left for overtaking which in its way can be quite tiring.

-Apart from being a great value machine, the fuel consumption is the 500’s outstanding feature.
-It must all be down to the internal efficiency of tractable motor and perhaps the bike’s slim frontal profile.
+Apart from being a great value machine, fuel consumption is the 500’s outstanding feature.
+It must all be down to the internal efficiency of tractable motor, and perhaps the bike’s slim frontal profile.
 For normal bike riding in today’s traffic conditions I really can’t see the need for more power other than the thrill of annihilating other traffic.
-For an ostensibly bland 180-degree P-twin, the X sounds good and looks great too.
+For an ostensibly bland 180-degree P-twin, the X sounds good and looks great.

 The more I think about it the more important light clutch operation and a slick gearbox contribute in making a bike enjoyable to ride.
-With it’s long link rod the ‘box isn’t as slick as the ancient TDM I ran a year back, but the six gears were spaced just right for my usage.
-On the road I rarely had to change down to overtake so perhaps the gearing is on the low side for road-only riding.
-Some say raise the front cog one tooth to 16.
+With its long link rod the ‘box isn’t as good as the ancient TDM I ran a year back, but the six gears were spaced just right for my usage.
+On the road, I rarely had to change down to overtake so perhaps the gearing is on the low side for road-only riding.
+Some say raise the front cog one tooth to 16T.
 I admit I frequently try to click up from sixth, but then it’s only a 470cc.

 As expected, the suspension was similarly basic but functional, especially up front.
 It gets the job done but will be overcome by high speeds, heavy loads or rough roads.
 Having said that, I wasn’t so desperate as to look into adjusting the original shock (no tool supplied).

 The Pirelli Scorpion Trail tyres are amazing, wet or dry, and for a small road bike the comfort is as good as you can expect for me at 6′ 1″.
 Sometimes it tingles at higher rpm; sometimes it’s completely smooth (with bar ends removed).
 The mirrors give a great view of my shoulders, like bike mirrors have done in all the decades I’ve been riding.
-The switchgear was intuitive and with a good feel and for its size, the dashboard (right) was among the best I’ve had on a bike: fuel; time; trip; speed and rpm – all I want to know legible at a glance.
+The switchgear was intuitive and with a good feel and for its size, the dashboard (above) was among the best I’ve had on a bike until I got my XSR: fuel level; time; trip; speed and rpm – all I want to know except mpg and temps and legible at a glance.
 As long you keep pressing them, the two-button mode/set combination is also intuitive enough without the humiliation of referring to the manual.

 My four-year-old Barkbuster Storm handguards went on with the usual small fitting and clearance limitations.
-They were handy for leaning the bike on walls and cliffs when briefly without a sidestand, though never got tested in a fall.
+They were handy for leaning the bike on walls and cliffs when the RRP sidestand broke, though never got tested in a fall.
 It meant I didn’t need to fit the shorty adjustable levers which RRP supplied.

-A Palmer Products windscreen adjustment bracket with the taller Honda screen gives variable height plus three tilt angles, but I can’t say it transformed my ride into a cocoon of still air – I’m on a motorbike after all.
-It’s value is as much in keeping the chill and windblast off you, as well as pelting rain – and this it did.
-Due to its leverage, and to spare the fairing-mount bolts, I removed the screen during the tours.
+A Palmer Products windscreen adjustment bracket with the taller Honda screen gives variable height plus three tilt angles, but I can’t say it transformed my ride into a cocoon of still air – I’m out in the wind on a motorbike after all!
+Its value is as much in keeping the chill, pelting rain and windblast off you.
+Due to its leverage, and to spare the fairing-mount bolts I removed the screen during the tours.

 Luggage.
-A last-minute, cobbled together set up once I realised my Magadans wouldn’t fit on the RRP side racks.
-In fact it all worked surprisingly well, but I was hotel-based.
-What I needed access to was in the ME holdall, the Touratech tail pouch or the ammo pouches on the crash bar.
-One dry bag carried camping gear that was never used, the other 15-year-old SealLine picked up a nick that’s easily fixed with some Aquaseal.
+A last-minute, cobbled-together set-up once I realised my Magadans wouldn’t fit on the RRP side racks.
+In fact, it all worked surprisingly well, but I was hotel-based.
+What I needed access to was in the blue ME holdall, the Touratech tail pouch or the ammo pouches on the crash bar.
+One dry bag carried camping gear that was never used, the other 15-year-old SealLine picked up a nick that’s easily fixed with Aquaseal.
 The ME holdall doesn’t claim to be waterproof so inside was an old model Watershed UDB.
 It didn’t rain on the whole trip.

 Rally Raid Level 3 kit and other RRP bits

-The L3 kit costs £2200 with tax which, for what you get, is actually pretty good value, especially if you can get a used 500X at a good price.
+The L3 kit then costs £2200 which, for what you get, is actually pretty good value, especially if you can get a used 500X at a good price.